callum-hart/immutable-styles/README.md

 - c) Styles overriding other styles
 - d) Elements inheriting undesirable styles

 As the name suggests the library uses immutability to help remove these side effects.
-With Immutable styles all CSS rules are immutable.
+With immutable styles all CSS rules are immutable.
 An immutable CSS rule cannot change once created, which means it can **never** be overridden.
 This alone solves a, b and c (we will see the solution to d later).